Earning a living... 職歴

 English Teacher / Curriculum Development (contractor)

 Developed and administered student centered English curriculum for high school (O.C. - 1, Business English, English Immersion), junior high (ALT, Curriculum Modification), and elementary school levels (Solo Interactive Curriculum).
 Produced testing materials at the junior and senior high school levels.
-Developed and administered Business English curriculum for both practical and technical applications.
+Developed and administered Business English curriculum for practical and technical applications.
 My teaching methodology is interactive.
 Some former business clients (links): JSW Steel, TTI Japan.
 For more about my teaching experience see blog links: .Life in the Pony Express... , .A day in the saddle... , .Easy to understand English...

 .